virtualritz/rust-diffusion-limited-aggregation/README.md

 The ɴsɪ crate indirectly depends on [3Delight](https://www.3delight.com/) being installed.

-Before you do anything you should [download](https://www.3delight.com/download) & install this renderer for your platform (supported: Linux, macOS & Windows).
+Before you do anything you must [download](https://www.3delight.com/download) & install this renderer for your platform (supported: Linux, macOS & Windows).
+Otherwise the build of the `nsi-sys` crate will fail.

+I'm in talks with the makers of this renderer to suppliy developer packages that will render this step superfluous (pun intended).

 It comes with a free, 12-core license and 1,000 (!) minutes worth of cloud credits on registration.
 The latter may come in handy once you